Oct 8, 2024

 3. Grafana ready to be configured to visualize the collected metrics.

-1. Exploring the FastAPI Application Metrics
+1. Exploring the Application Metrics

-Before we dive into Prometheus, let's take a look at the metrics our FastAPI application is exposing.
+Before we dive into Prometheus, let's take a look at the metrics our application is exposing.
 These are the raw metrics that Prometheus will scrape and store.

 1. Open your web browser and navigate to http://localhost:8000/metrics